MichaelRoosz/php-cassandra/README.md

 ## Features
 * Using Protocol v5 (Cassandra 4.x)
-* Support ssl/tls with stream transport layer
+* Supports ssl/tls with stream transport layer
-* Support asynchronous and synchronous request
+* Supports asynchronous and synchronous requests
 * Support for logged, unlogged and counter batches
 * The ability to specify the consistency, "serial consistency" and all flags defined in the protocol
-* Support Query preparation and execute
+* Supports Query preparation and execute
-* Support all data types conversion and binding, including collection types, tuple and UDT
+* Supports all data types, including collection types, tuple and UDT
-* Support conditional update/insert
+* Supports conditional update/insert
 * 5 fetch methods (fetchAll, fetchRow, fetchPairs, fetchCol, fetchOne)
 * Two transport layers - socket and stream.
-* Using exceptions to report errors
+* Uses exceptions to report errors
 * 800% performance improvement(async mode) than other php cassandra client libraries

 ## Installation

 PHP 8.1+ is required.
 There is no need for additional libraries.

-If you want to use Bigint or Timestamp type, 64-bit system is required.
+If you want to use the Bigint or Timestamp types, a 64-bit system is required.

-Append dependency into composer.json
+Append dependency into composer.json:

 ```
 ...